raphiz/raphael.li/projects/_posts/2015-03-09-raphaelli.md

 {% image projects/raphaelli/resources.png %}

 Another goal was to allow everyone to contact me securely.
 I created a secure communication section on the contact page which makes this very easy.
-It's probably not super secure but better than no encryption at all!

 {% image projects/raphaelli/contact.png %}